Last updated on October 27th, 2020 at 01:27 pm

 These media sources are moderately to strongly biased toward conservative causes through story selection and/or political affiliation.
 They may utilize strong loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes), publish misleading reports and omit reporting of information that may damage conservative causes.
 Some sources in this category may be untrustworthy.
 See all Right Bias sources.

-- Overall, we rate Bearing Arms as right biased and mixed for factual reporting due utilizing sources that are also mixed for factual reporting.
+- Overall, we rate Bearing Arms as right biased and mixed for factual reporting due to utilizing sources that are also mixed for factual reporting.

 Factual Reporting: MIXED